davidrayoussef/funcifyr/README.md

 Creates a negate function that returns true if the result is false.

-e.g. You want to grab customers that are NOT Gold members and list them as NOT elligible.
+e.g. You want to grab customers that are NOT Gold members and list them as not elligible.
 ```javascript
 var data = [
   { name: 'Marty Mcfly', hasGold: true },